superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 3) **Learning to use evaluation dataset to evaluate given metrics**<br>
 4) **Code walkthrough and reference notebook**<br>

+>  💡 In this article, we utilize two Hugging Face datasets: [qdrant_doc](https://huggingface.co/datasets/atitaarora/qdrant_doc) and [qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna).
+The dataset [qdrant_doc](https://huggingface.co/datasets/atitaarora/qdrant_doc) serves as the reference dataset upon which our Retrieval-Augmented Generation (RAG) solution is built.
+On the other hand, the dataset [qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) is employed as the golden-set for evaluation purposes.
+Keep this distinction in mind as you follow along with our analysis and results.

 ### **Synthetic Evaluation Dataset**

 Right from the ages of relevance evaluation and assessment of information retrieval systems we have known and acknowledged the importance of the golden set or evaluation dataset.